Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Introduction

-Our work also connects more broadly to a body of literature on subsampling; see \citet{politis1999subsampling} for a monograph on the topic. \citet{berg2010subsampling,mcmurry2012subsampling} consider subsampling for hypothesis testing and use data to centre the estimated null distribution to improve power; this is in similar spirit to our rank transform introduced in \cref{sec:rank-transformed-sub} which would enforce the mean and all other moments of the null.
+Our work also connects more broadly to a body of literature on subsampling; see \citet{politis1999subsampling} for a monograph on the topic. \citet{berg2010subsampling,mcmurry2012subsampling} consider subsampling for hypothesis testing and use the data to centre the estimated null distribution to improve power; this is in similar spirit to our rank transform introduced in \cref{sec:rank-transformed-sub}, which is a more aggressive form of centring that enforces the mean and all other moments of the null.
 Subsampling has also been used to reduce the variance of an estimator through what is known as `subagging' \citep{buhlmann2002analyzing}.
-Stability selection procedures exploit this for variable selection \citep{meinshausen2010stability,shah2013variable}, and can provide a form of finite-sample error control for a user-chosen variable selection method.
+Stability selection procedures exploit this for variable selection \citep{meinshausen2010stability,shah2013variable} and can provide a form of finite-sample error control for a user-chosen variable selection method.
+More broadly, in the literature of resampling-based inference, ranks from bootstrap can be used to ``prepivot'' \citep{beran1987prepivoting,beran1988prepivoting} a statistic to improve error control under the null, though this is somewhat different from our use of ranks to improve power; this is discussed further in \cref{app:prepivot}.

-A large number of randomised algorithms have been developed for various testing problems to which our method would be applicable.
-Some of these have been mentioned in the introduction under the umbrellas of hunt and test and reweighting.
-Other methods that do not explicitly fall within these categories include approximate co-sufficient sampling \citep{barber2022testing} for goodness-of-fit testing and several approaches for assessing variable importance nonparametrically \citep{cai2022model,williamson2020unified,dai2021,tansey2022holdout}.
+A large number of randomised algorithms have been developed for various testing problems to which our method is applicable.
+Some of these have been mentioned in the introduction under the umbrellas of ``hunt and test'' and reweighting.
+Other methods that do not explicitly fall within these categories include approximate co-sufficient sampling \citep{barber2022testing} for goodness-of-fit testing and several approaches for assessing variable importance nonparametrically \citep{cai2022model,williamson2020unified,dai2022significance,tansey2022holdout}.